charllone/Gradechum-Notifier/README.md

 };
 ```

-> ⚠️ **Do not share this file with your credentials filled in.** Your password is stored in plaintext inside the script.
+>**Do not share this file with your credentials filled in.** Your password is stored in plaintext inside the script.
 Keep the project private, or move credentials to [Script Properties](https://developers.google.com/apps-script/guides/properties) instead.

 ### 3. Test it